 Teacher Effectiveness & Coaching

 The most powerful tool we can give our teachers is an understanding of current research on effective practice.
-And the next most powerful learning aid is feedback on how much of that effective practice they are evidencing when they teach.
+And the most powerful learning aid is feedback on how much of that effective practice they are evidencing when they teach.

-No one can argue that time spent to develop curriculum, locate necessary resources, create assessment vehicles is not time well-spent.
+No one can argue that time spent to develop curriculum, locate necessary resources, and create assessment vehicles is not time well-spent.
 But today’s teachers also need to know how to most effectively parlay that work into effective teaching and learning strategies in daily lessons.

 Steps to Greater Teacher Effectiveness and Coaching